ratboy666/la36/README.md

 inexpensive Silent 700/703, but this does the trick for now (and, no wear and tear on a vintage printing terminal).

+A Note on "shell":

+shell is a script that uses socat:

+  xport TERM=dumb
+  sudo socat PTY,link=term,wait-slave EXEC:/bin/login,pty,setsid,setpgid,stderr,ctty &
+  sleep 1
+  sudo chmod 777 term
+  ./la36 -d term -q -c 120

+ socat copies data between two, um, things.
+PTY creates a PTY (psuedo-terminal), that is a device that la36 can use (and SCREEN, minicom, picocom, etc).
+The other side is EXEC of the login program, which requests a login, and starts a terminal session.

+ That can, of course, be any program!
+Or a socket.. (or other things).
+Without further ado:
+ Using zxcc, my R program, and MBASIC.COM in /usr/local/lib/cpm/bin80/command.lbr

+ mbasic contains
+   zxcc r -MBASIC $@

+then

+  socat PTY,link=term,wait-slave EXEC:/home/fred/bin/mbasic &
+  sleep 1
+  sudo chmod 777 term
+  la36 -d term -c 30

+runs the Microsoft MBASIC interpreter under zxcc, as if on a 30 cps printing terminal. l